monyhar/monyhar/monyhar/android_webview/docs/architecture.md

 [framework](https://developer.android.com/reference/android/webkit/package-summary)
 and
 [AndroidX](https://developer.android.com/reference/androidx/webkit/package-summary),
-which are responsible for loading chromium code from the WebView provider package.
+which are responsible for loading monyhar code from the WebView provider package.
 These APIs call into glue code ([`//android_webview/glue/`](/android_webview/glue/README.md) and [`//android_webview/support_library/`](/android_webview/support_library/README.md) respectively).

-The glue layers convert to chromium-defined types in [the "AW" layer](/android_webview/java/README.md).
+The glue layers convert to monyhar-defined types in [the "AW" layer](/android_webview/java/README.md).
 The AW Java types typically call into [browser C++ code][browser] via Java Native Interface (JNI) or call into Java methods in other layers which eventually use JNI (ex. `//content/public/`).